treehouses/luftballon/vpn/README.md

 1. Install dependencies
    If you use the Luftballon VPN first time, you need to install all dependencies first.

-1. Make PKI (a Master CA and a Server Certificate)
+1. To create a Master Certificate Authority and a Server Certificate, run the command './makeVPNServer.sh'.
-   Execute the below function

    ```
    ./makeVPNServer.sh
    ```

-1. Start VPN Server on Luftballon
+1. To start the VPN server on Luftballon, ensure that Luftballon is accessible and then run the command `./executeScriptOnRemoteServer.sh`.
-   At first, make sure that you have an accessible Luftballon.
-   Then, execute the below function

    ```
    ./executeScriptOnRemoteServer.sh